 Highly sensitive data is exchanged between organizations on a constant basis making data security compliance more vital than ever to keep communication flowing.

 For instance, if a business routinely transmits financial information to their bank including payroll direct deposits and ACH payments, these transactions likely contain sensitive elements.
 This includes critical personal information like bank account numbers, routing numbers, social security numbers, and payment details.

-Industry-specific transactions may also contain highly sensitive data.
-For example, in the health care business, patient records are regularly exchanged between hospitals, doctors and payment providers.
+Transactions specific to a number of industries contain highly sensitive data, as well.
+For example, in the healthcare business, patient records are regularly exchanged between hospitals, doctors, and payment providers.
 In the insurance business, policy information is often transmitted between carriers.
 This information may contain names, addresses, birth dates, social security numbers and other private information.

 Loss of sensitive data can result in great financial expense, lawsuits and public embarrassment for the affected organization.
 Therefore, it is no surprise that industries are setting new regulations and standards to address the security of their data.
 For instance:

 - PCI DSS requires that credit card numbers are encrypted while "at rest" and "in motion."
 Failure to do so can result in severe fines and potential loss of your merchant account.
 Learn more >